chrisvest/stormpot/package-info.md

 these:

 * Stormpot has a slightly more invasive API.
-* Stormpot depends on Java5 or newer, whereas Commons-Pool needs at least Java 1.3
+* Stormpot depends on Java6 or newer, whereas Commons-Pool can work with Java 1.3 and up.
 * Stormpot has a simpler API with fewer methods, whereas Commons-Pool has a much larger API surface.
 * Stormpot pools are guaranteed to be thread-safe, whereas thread-safety in Commons-Pool is up to the individual implementations.
-* Stormpot pools prefer to allocate objects in a "back-ground" thread, whereas Commons-Pool prefer that objects are explicitly added to the pools
+* Stormpot pools prefer to allocate objects in a "back-ground" thread, whereas Commons-Pool prefer that objects are explicitly added to the pools.
-* Commons-Pool supports custom object invalidation mechanisms, whereas Stormpot invalidates objects based on their age.
 * Commons-Pool has support for keyed pools, akin to caches, whereas Stormpot does not.
 * The Stormpot API is slanted towards high through-put.
 The Commons-Pool